 (c) Design criteria for ETA beds and seepage beds.

-(A) Beds must be excavated in conformance with the standards described in OAR 340-071-0270(2) or 340-071-0275(4)(d).
+(A) Beds must be excavated in conformance with the standards described in OAR 340-071-0275(4)(d).

 (B) The substitute material for drain media must be placed in the excavation and in contact with the bottom and sidewalls of the bed.
 If voids larger than typically found with the use of drain media are present along the bottom or sidewalls after placement of the substitute material, steps must be taken to prevent entry of burrowing rodents.